Neil3108/Neil3108.github.io/README.md

     <img src="image/Onwer.PNG">
     </p>

 3. Make your repository either public or private.
-Since this is repository will contain your resume it would be better if you make it private. *Note: If you want to make a repository private you need Github pro.*
+Since this repository will contain your resume it would be better if you make it private. *Note: If you want to make a repository private you need Github pro.
+You can visit [GitHub Student Developer Pack](https://education.github.com/pack) to upgrade to Github Pro for free using your student email address.*

     <p align="center">
     <img src="image/Private.PNG">
     </p>

 4. Initialize the files that you want in your repository.
-This is optional but since we are making a resume we do not need any additional files.
+This is optional but since we are making a resume, we do not need any additional files.

     <p align="center">
     <img src="image/Additional_File.PNG">
     </p>

-5. Click on **Create repository** to creat the repository you initialize
+5. Click on **Create repository** to create the repository you initialize

     <p align="center">
     <img src="image/Creat.PNG">